planetfederal/workshops/workshops/suiteintro/doc/source/apps/gx/advancedmap.rst

       mapPanel.map.addControl(selectCtrl);
       selectCtrl.activate();

 #.
-Save the file, and load it in the browser: http://localhost:8080/geoserver/www/gxmap2.html.
+Save the file, and load it in the browser: ``http://localhost:8080/geoserver/www/gxmap2.html``.
 Click on a feature to see the pop-up

 .. figure:: img/geoext_screen_gxmap2.png
-   :align: center

-   *A GeoExt MapWindow with a vector layer plus popup*
+   A GeoExt MapWindow with a vector layer plus popup

-Your final code-listing might look like this:
+Your final code-listing will look like this:

 .. code-block:: html
    :linenos: